MarcinKilarski/Website-Audit/README.md

    - [Instructions](https://github.com/MarcinKilarski/website-audit/blob/master/web-performance/web-performance-instructions.md)

-## Converting Markdown Files in Directory into Word
+## Converting Markdown Files into Word

 Follow the instructions below to convert the most up-to-date version of the report into Word file.